Language Transfer

 Some of the languages on the Language Transfer are a work in process and so more German lessons should be added to the 50 that are already on the site in the near future.
 Mihalis will also continue to develop new courses in the future depending on funding.

 All of the lessons available on Language Transfer take the form of audio lessons.
-The introductory courses are meant to give you a basic understanding of the language and give you the skills that you need to continue learning the language on your own.
+The introductory courses are meant to give you a basic understanding of the language.
+They cover the skills that you need to continue learning the language on your own.

-In each lesson, Mihalis works through the language, looking at the vocabulary, grammar, pronunciation, etc behind it.
+In each lesson, Mihalis works through the language, looking at vocabulary, grammar, and pronunciation.
 While explaining various aspects of Greek, Swahili or whatever language you’ve chosen, he asks a beginner student questions on the material covered.

-The idea here is that they are exactly like you, hearing the material for the first time and so you learn alongside your classmate in a way, hearing both their mistakes and correct answers as they work through the language.
+The idea here is that the student is exactly like you, hearing the material for the first time.
+You learn alongside your classmate, hearing both their mistakes and correct answers as they work through the language.

 In this respect, the learning methodology is somewhat similar to the Michel Thomas audio language courses although the Language Transfer is obviously a lot cheaper as it is free!